mr152here/hexegg/docs/MANUAL.md

 *findalldiffs*
 *fad*
 > find all diffs (different bytes among all opened files) and show their offsets in the location bar.

+*findallhighlights*
+*fah*
+> find all highlighted blocks and show their offsets in the location bar.

 *findallsignatures \[sig_name\]* ...
 *fasi \[sig_name\]* ...